Contact Details

 Horticultural managers need to have a strong foundation in both horticulture and management.
 They need to know how to identify lots of different plants, the science that underpins understanding how to grow those plants and the practical techniques which are applied within the industry.

-“Professional managers in horticulture are scarce and opportunities abound for those with the good solid qualifications this course delivers.
+“Professional managers in horticulture are scarce and opportunities abound for those with the good solid knowledge and skills this course delivers.
 If you are ready to advance your career, or have aspirations beyond the average, then this management focussed course (that also encourages thorough horticultural knowledge) will enable you to fulfil your goals.” - Adriana Fraser Cert.Hort., Cert.Child Care, Adv.Cert.App.Mgt., Cert IV Assessment and Training, Adv.Dip.Hort, ACS Tutor.

 Modules